shenoy4365/oculare/README.md

    npm start
    ```

-### 6. Scan the Expo React Native QR Code with your iPhone or open on the web with Expo React Native shortcuts (found in the active terminal) to see the result.
+To see the working application, scan the Expo React Native QR Code with your iPhone or open on the web with Expo React Native shortcuts (found in the active terminal).

 ## Deployment